Meet the Team

 I tend to run late for appointment times, as I feel it is important for every patient to be given the time they need to deal with an important issue, and don’t like to rush through important concerns.
 This does not suit everyone, and I am trying to minimise the wait by stressing to each patient that I may not have time to cover all the issues raised at each consultation, but that I will always give time when needed.
 This may sometimes mean a return visit, to cover other, perhaps less important issues.
 I hope my patients understand this.

 I have 3 adult children, 2 dogs, 2 cats, and a horse.
-I live with my partner and his dog on my orchard in Te Puke.

 I enjoy reading, horse riding, tramping, skiing and travel.